hfarruda/deeplearningtutorial/README.md

 All of these codes were developed and executed with the environment described in "libraries.txt".

 ## Citation Request
-If you publish a paper based on this material, cite us as:
+If you publish a paper related on this material, please cite:

-H. F. de Arruda, A. Benatti, C. H. Comin, L.  da  F.  Costa,  “Learning Deep Learning (CDT-15),” 2019.
+H. F. de Arruda, A. Benatti, C. H. Comin, L. da F. Costa, "Learning Deep Learning (CDT-15)," 2019.